The u-root cpu command

 openat "/etc/localtime"

-Note that several files do not show up in our trace; they are in /etc
+Note that several files do not show up in our trace; they are in /etc, and the

 similar.
-You might wonder why the local version opens /etc/localtime
+You might wonder why the local version opens /etc/localtime, and the

 lrwxrwxrwx 1 root root 39 May 29 12:47 /etc/localtime -> /usr/share/zoneinfo/America/Los_Angeles